hristian-carabulea/js-course5-solutions/README.md

 ## Introduction to AngularJS

-This is the repo for the coursera.org course, __Introduction to AngularJS__ taught by Yaakov Chaikin, https://www.coursera.org/learn/single-page-web-apps-with-angularjs/home/welcome.
+Repo for the assignments to be done for coursera.org course, "__Introduction to AngularJS__" taught by Yaakov Chaikin, https://www.coursera.org/learn/single-page-web-apps-with-angularjs/home/welcome.

 The URL for this repo is __https://hristian-carabulea.github.io/fullstack-course5/__.